All Saints Church, East Horndon: Interior

-On the north wall of the nave are monuments to the Powell family, forerunners of Robert Baden-Powell.
+On the north wall of the nave are monuments to the Powell family, forerunners of Robert Baden-Powell, founder of the Scout movement.
 Beside the south door is a damaged stoup.
 The north transept contains a narrow brick staircase leading to the upper storey.
 The upper room of the transept is joined to the corresponding room in the south transept by a beam, the only remaining part of a rood screen.
 The pulpit dating from about 1700 was destroyed by vandals in 1971.
 In the chancel, a small chapel known as the Founder's Tomb projects from the north wall.
 A single fragment of medieval stained glass is in one of the chancel windows.
 The 15th-century chancel roof was damaged during the Second World War, but the parts that have survived include bosses carved with flowers, fruit, shields and angels.
 There is a two-bay arcade between the chancel and the south chapel.
 This is known as the Tyrell Chapel and contains memorials to members of the Tyrell family.
 The oldest monument is to Lady Alice Tyrell who died in 1422.
 This had been moved to Layer Marney in 1969 for safety, but was returned here in 1976.
 There are marble wall monuments to other members of the Tyrell family, with dates in the 17th and 18th centuries.
 Under the floor of the chapel is a small crypt, now sealed.
 In the south transept is an altar tomb dating from about 1520, and in the upper storey is a medieval fireplace and chimney.
 A staircase leads from the upper storey room down to the porch.

 Many of the fittings have been stolen or moved elsewhere.
 A font dating from about 1200, formerly in the north transept, has been moved to Great Wakering in Essex.
-An escutcheon formerly above the Founder's Tomb has been moved to Layer Marney church.
-A black marble floor slab to the memory of Sir John Tyrell who died in 1675 is in Heron Hall.
+An escutcheon or shield formerly above the Founder's Tomb has been moved to Layer Marney church.
+A black marble floor-slab to the memory of Sir John Tyrell who died in 1675 is in Heron Hall.
 The most important monument was made by Joseph Nollekens to Sir John Tyrell, 5th baronet, who died in 1766.
-This is now in the Victoria and Albert Museum.
+This is now in the Victoria and Albert Museum in London.